-First, with regard to the prohibitions, section 32 of this bill changes the term "a significant personal or pecuniary interest" to "a significant pecuniary interest or a nonpecuniary personal interest," and section 32 also aligns the prohibitions so they employ the same prohibitive language for Legislators and other public officers and employees.
-As a result, subject to the limited-use exceptions, section 32 prohibits all public officers and employees from using governmental time, property, equipment or other facility to benefit a significant pecuniary interest or a nonpecuniary personal interest of the public officers and employees or any persons to whom they have a commitment in a private capacity.
+First, section 32 of this bill aligns the prohibitions so they employ the same prohibitive language for Legislators and other public officers and employees.
+As a result, subject to the limited-use exceptions, section 32 prohibits all public officers and employees from using governmental time, property, equipment or other facility to benefit a significant personal or pecuniary interest of the public officers and employees or any persons to whom they have a commitment in a private capacity.